george-richardson/terraform-aws-personal-org/README.md

 For example the addresses `joe.bloggs+aws.account.1@gmail.com` and `joe.bloggs+aws.account.2@gmail.com` can be used separately as root account email addresses, but both will send emails to the `joe.bloggs@gmail.com` inbox.

-If you are not able to use email aliases then the Acccount module's `budget_notification_emails` variable can be used to centralize the budget notifications.

 ## License

 These modules are made available under an [MIT license](./LICENSE.md).